sedostheatre/sedos.co.uk/input/shows/2023-sondheim-on-sondheim.md

 His story.
 His inspiration.
 His genius.
 The tapestry of creativity that characterizes Stephen Sondheim remained largely undiscussed, especially by the man himself, until the creation of *Sondheim on Sondheim*.
 Ranging from the beloved to the obscure, the carefully selected two-dozen songs hang from a framework of in-depth video interviews, delving into Sondheim's personal life and artistic process.

 *Sondheim on Sondheim* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 4-8 July 2023.

+Music and Lyrics by Stephen Sondheim\
+Conceived and directed on Broadway by James Lapine\
+Inspired by a concept by David Kernan\
+Originally produced on Broadway by Roundabout Theatre Company\
+Todd Haimes, Artistic Director, Harold Wolpert, Managing Director, Julia C. Levy, Executive Director

+This amateur production is presented by arrangement with Music Theatre International.
+All authorised performance materials are also supplied by MTI. www.mtishows.co.uk